tobiolea97/multipurpose-learning-repo/node/streams.md

 - Writable: streams to which data can be written (e.g., `fs.createWriteStream()`).
 - Duplex: streams that are both Readable and Writable (e.g., `net.Socket`).
 - Transform: Duplex streams that can modify or transform the data as it is written and read (e.g., `zlib.createGzip()`).
+- Backpressure: Streams are designed to handle backpressure, which is a mechanism to prevent the fast producer from overwhelming the slow consumer.
+When the writable stream is not ready to receive data, it will signal the readable stream to stop reading data until the writable stream is ready again.

 ## Benefits